Pylons/pyramid/docs/tutorials/wiki/distributing.rst

 .. code-block:: text

    running sdist
-   # .. more output ..
+   # more output
    creating dist
-   tar -cf dist/tutorial-0.0.tar tutorial-0.0
-   gzip -f9 dist/tutorial-0.0.tar
+   Creating tar archive
    removing 'tutorial-0.0' (and everything under it)

 Note that this command creates a tarball in the "dist" subdirectory named